When is the optimum or best time to visit Cartagena, Colombia?

 And as you’ve seen, it also has some pretty spectacular events and festivals on throughout the year too.

-In this guide we’ve covered what the weather is like in each month in Cartagena, including the best events on during the year too.
+In this guide I’ve covered what the weather is like in each month in Cartagena, including the best events on during the year too.

 I’ve also covered the cheapest time to visit, as well as the overall best, recommended month for a stay in Cartagena.

 Will you be visiting Cartagena soon?
-See this guide on things to do in Cartagena so you can plan what to do before you get here.
+See this guide on staying safe in Cartagena so you can get an idea of what to expect before you get here.

 📌 Like this article?
 Pin it…